andrefrsousa/andrefrsousa.github.io/index.md

 ## About me 👱‍♂️

 I was born in the city of Leiria, in 1990.
-I studied at the Polytechnic Institute of Leiria where I got my Bachelors degree in Computer Science and a Masters in Mobile Computing.
+I studied at the Polytechnic Institute of Leiria where I got my graduation in Computer Science and a master's in Mobile Computing.

 <br/>
-Since 2012 I’ve been working on [@WIT_Software](https://twitter.com/wit_software) as a **Android Lead Software Engineer** from [#Leiria](https://www.google.com/maps/place/Leiria/).
+Since 2012 I’ve been working on [@WIT_Software](https://twitter.com/wit_software) as an **Android Lead Software Engineer** from [#Leiria](https://www.google.com/maps/place/Leiria/).

 <br/>
-I am also a full-time husband and father that in its spare time like to do code review and develop some android apps.
+I am also a full-time husband and father that in its spare time I like to do code review and develop some android apps.
 My favorite things right now are **kotlin** and **python**.

 <br/>
 I also drink coffee ☕️.